Hatif

-Hatif (هَاتِف) is a voice that can be heard without one's discovering the body that made it.
+Hatif (هَاتِف) is a voice that can be heard without one discovering the body that made it.

 Al-Jahiz wrote that the Bedouin believed that important messages could be transmitted without a visible medium.
 The receiver would hear the message in realtime without seeing the speaker.
 Al-Masudi focused on the psychological backgrounds of this phenomenon, and explained the hatif as a hallucination caused by loneliness.
 However, according to al-Jahiz, belief in hatif was so widespread among the Bedouin, they were perplexed if people doubted their existence.

 Such hatif was also attributed to jinn by pre-Islamic Arabs.
 This way, they talk to humans or avenge murder on a fellow jinn by driving the murderer insane.

-Hatif doesn't necessrily come from humans or jinn, but also from ghosts, dwelling near graves to remind humans of their mortality or announce their death.
+Hatif doesn't necessarily come from humans or jinn, but also from ghosts, dwelling near graves to remind humans of their mortality or announce their death.

-In modern Arabic, the term hatif is also used for a telephon, due to invisible communication.
+In modern Arabic, the term hatif is also used for a telephone, due to invisible communication.